Spotting

 Waimea-Kohala Airport (Kamuela) [MUE/PHMU]

-Commonly referred to as the Kamuela Airport, MUE's airline service is limited to Mokulele Airlines and TransAir.
+Commonly referred to as the Kamuela Airport, MUE's airline service is limited to Mokulele Airlines and TransAir, along with general aviation traffic.

 Upolu Point (Hawi) [UPP/PHUP]

-Located on Hawai‘i Island's northern tip, this is a general aviation airport.
+Located on Hawai‘i Island's northern tip, UPP is a general aviation airport.

 KAUA‘I